avariqfr30/WADS-FP-BRAD/README.md

-# Bread Reactive Administrative Dashboard - Final Project Website
+# Bread Reactive Administrative Dashboard - Website made for bakeries

 An administration dashboard made for bakeries with database implementations and query system to easily help with workflow and analysis of inventory.